Using explosive percolation in analysis of real-world networks: Results

-For the rest of this paper we focus only on the MPC and SCA networks, and first study their cluster size distributions around the critical point, $\tau_c$.
-As the transition is very sharp and we only have a single network ``realization'', detecting the exact transition point is difficult.
-Here, we defined $\tau_c$ as the point at which $P(s)$ is a power law over the full region of $s$.
+For the rest of this paper we focus only on the complete MPC and SCA networks, and first study their cluster size distributions around the critical point, $\tau_c$.
+For the following, we have chosen $\tau_c$ as the point at which $P(s)$ is a power law for the full region of $s$~\cite{daCosta10}.
+The complete networks are large enough to choose $\tau_c$ this way, giving us in this case a more precise value than the susceptibility peaks.
 Then, we sweep the value of $\tau$ around this point and monitor the distribution of cluster sizes.
-Fig.~\ref{fig:sizeDist}~(a,b) shows the cluster size distributions $P(s)$ around $\tau_c$ for the MCP, for MC-2, MC-10, and MC-$\inf$.
+Fig.~\ref{fig:sizeDist}~(a,b) shows the cluster size distributions $P(s)$ around $\tau_c$ for the MCP, for MC-2, MC-10, and MC-$\infty$.
 For MC-2, $P(s)$ behaves as usual for ordinary percolation, becoming a power law at $\tau_c$ and then turning exponential.
-For MC-10, the situation is different: for $\tau<\tau_c$, there is a bump in the tail of the distribution, in line with recent theoretical predictions for explosive percolation in Ref.~\cite{daCosta10}.
+For MC-10, the situation is different: for $\tau<\tau_c$, there is a bump in the tail of the distribution, in line with theoretical predictions for explosive percolation~\cite{daCosta10}.
 Immediately above $t_c$, the smallest remaining clusters get depleted from the distribution as they are the first to join the giant cluster.
 For the semi-deterministic MC-$\infty$ (inset), the cluster size distribution resembles exponential for $\tau<\tau_c$.
-The cluster size distributions for SCA, is qualitatively similar.
+The cluster size distributions for SCA are qualitatively similar.